Spray Foam Insulation

 Spray foam insulation boasts high insulation value with the best R-value per inch of any readily available insulation.
 It allows for more insulation in a tighter space than conventional batt insulations, and performs well in controlling hot or cold temperatures.
 The spray foam is good at keeping heat out as well as in, giving homeowners additional savings on their air conditioning bills which are usually higher than their heating bills.

-Spray foam also reduces drafts by cutting convection looping.
+Spray foam insulation also reduces drafts by cutting convection looping.
 Temperature differences between the outside and inside walls cause warm air to rise and cold air to sink in the cavity between the studs.
 This action initiates a convection current flowing up and down the walls, especially with fiber batt insulation.
 Spray foam insulation applied to the interior walls reduces the temperature differences of the air current activity.

 Spray foam insulates hard-to-reach areas and provides a seamless layer of insulation.